ampproject/amphtml/contributing/DEVELOPING.md

-  src/            - source code for the AMP runtime test/           - tests for the AMP runtime and builtins testing/        - testing infrastructure third_party     - third party code used in AMP tools           - code for AMP related tools validator       - AMP Validator runners and tools
+  src/            - source code for the AMP runtime test/           - tests for the AMP runtime and builtins testing/        - testing infrastructure third_party/    - third party code used in AMP tools/          - code for AMP related tools validator/      - AMP Validator runners and tools

 </pre>